 PS.
-We've been writing this site for over a year now, and I have also recently written a book to help those coping with caring for a loved one with Alzheimer's.
+We've been working on this site for over 6 years now, and I have also written a book to help those coping with caring for a loved one with Alzheimer's.
 It is a practical guide to caring, but it also gives a lot of suggestions on how to cope with the inevitable grief of gradually losing someone to this disease.
 Just click on the book to find out more.

 Sales from our pages result in a small commission to us which helps us to continue our work supporting the grieving.

 Check out our lovely range of memorial jewelry for any lost loved one.
 Pendants, necklaces, rings or bracelets, we have them all in all kinds of styles.
 Choose for yourself or buy as a sympathy gift.

 What a memorial for a loved one.
 A tree that will live and grow for many, many years to come.

 You can get all sizes from majestic oak trees to smaller magnolias.

 Any of our range of memorial trees will make a beautiful living monument to the deceased.

 Try a gentle hypnotherapy track to relax the mind.
 Learn how self-hypnosis can help you cope with grief at any time of the day or night.